google/googletest/googlemock/docs/cheat_sheet.md

      .RetiresOnSaturation();        ?
 ```

+For each item above, `?` means it can be used at most once, while `*` means it
+can be used any number of times.

+In order to pass, `EXPECT_CALL` must be used before the calls are actually made.

+The `(matchers)` is a comma-separated list of matchers that correspond to each
+of the arguments of `method`, and sets the expectation only for calls of
+`method` that matches all of the matchers.

 If `(matchers)` is omitted, the expectation is the same as if the matchers were
 set to anything matchers (for example, `(_, _, _, _)` for a four-arg method).